As Americans, we have to admit that we’re in a mess when it comes to debt. Consider the following statistics:

 There are two sides to every debt, the borrower and the lender.
 While we often think about debt from the side of the borrower, there are a couple of verses in the Old Testament that address debt from the lending side.

-• Exodus 22:25 – “If you lend money to one of my people among you who is needy, do not be like a money lender; charge him no interest”.
+• Exodus 22:25 – “If you lend money to one of my people among you who is needy, do not treat it like a business deal; charge no interest.”

 • Psalm 37:25-26 – “I have been young, and now am old, yet I have not seen the righteous forsaken or his children begging for bread.
 He is ever lending generously, and his children become a blessing.”